Indias Modi To Take Oath Alongside Coalition Allies - UrduPoint

 The Hindustan Times described days of "hectic talks", while the Times of India said the BJP had sought to "pare down" their partners' demands.

-It is widely reported that the Telgu Desam Party (TDP), the largest BJP ally with 16 seats, has extracted four cabinet positions.
+It is widely reported that the Telugu Desam Party (TDP), the largest BJP ally with 16 seats, has extracted four cabinet positions.

 The next biggest party, the Janata Dal (United) with 12 seats, has negotiated two.